ETFE

 • Free

 We produce ETFE in extruded tubing, multi-lumen tubing, Sub-Lite-Wall™ tubing, heat shrink, and special profiles.
-We can also combine ETFE with fillers to further modify this product to specific applications.
+We can also combine ETFE with fillers to modify this product for specific applications.
 For example, ETFE with glass filler greatly increases the material’s ability to tolerate physical stresses and wear.
 This filler also lowers the weight per volume of the finished product.

 Contact our team or call toll-free in US 1-800-526-3842 or International at +1-803-268-9500 to learn more about this and other Zeus products.